Did you know that there are at least 10 different types of load testing? Find out which works for you →

 Case Study 1: Homogeneous Migration to Azure SQL Managed Instance

-Company Profile: A financial services firm migrating from SQL Server 2012 to Azure SQL Managed Instance.
+• Profile: Financial services firm, migrating from SQL Server 2012 to Azure SQL Managed Instance.

 Case Study 2: Heterogeneous Migration from Oracle to SQL Server